Continuity of Learning (COL)—2020-2021

 In this combined model, K–12 students meet on campus at least twice weekly and spend the balance of time in COL at Home learning.
 The schedules for this model are in the final stages of development.

-The school will work with families who opt to have their children remain in COL at Home to ensure the very best delivery of the academic program.
+The school will work with families who opt to have their children continue with virtual learning to ensure the very best delivery of the academic program.

 Bricks and Mortar